City of Deltona

 Background:

-Development (MPUD) to allow a mixed of warehouses, office, retail,
+Planned Unit Development (MPUD) to allow a mixed of warehouses,

-and 320 multi-family units.
-Located within the City’s designated Activity
+office, retail, and 320 multi-family units.
+Located within the City’s

-approved the rezoning on 1st reading, and in response to their
+and City Commission approved the rezoning on 1st reading, and in

 -